 In 2019, I moved my résumé from Google Docs into my website, using HTML and CSS.
-As part of that move, I wanted the résumé to be available in different languages.
+I wanted the résumé to be available in different languages as part of that move.

-Upon looking for existing solutions on the internet, I realized that they were either overkill or didn't fit my use-case.
-Since I was looking for an idea to write a new article on Medium anyway, I figured: why not develop a small library on my own?
+Upon looking for existing solutions on the internet, I realized that they were either overkill or didn't fit my use case.
+But, since I was looking for an idea to write a new article on Medium anyway, I figured: why not develop a small library on my own?

 I quickly came up with a solution that translated HTML into different languages based on data-selectors and JSON files.
-The translation happened in the client, not on a server.
+The translation happens in the client, not on the server.
 I published my learnings and the (unoptimized) source code on Medium and GitHub, migrated and CV, and moved on.

 I took the chance to refactor the source code, add new features, improve the API and documentation, and learn how to create and publish NPM packages.
-This being my first "real" library, I had a steep learning curve (including made mistakes, of course) until I was finally able to see the result on NPM.
+This being my first "real" library, I had a steep learning curve (including made mistakes, of course) until I could finally see the result on NPM.

 Having created an open-source project on GitHub, interacting with the community, fixing bugs, and being a maintainer has allowed me to gain an extraordinary amount of new skills and knowledge, which I couldn't have imagined before.